-How can speech & language therapy help my child?
+How can speech & language therapy help?

 learn more About Our Speech pathologistS

 Hanna Bogen Novak, M.S., CCC-SLP is a licensed and board certified Speech-Language Pathologist based in Los Angeles, CA. She has a primary focus on pediatric therapies (birth through teens) that support self-regulation, social communication, executive functioning, and speech and language deficits.
 She believes in a play-based, child-led, developmental approach to therapy informed by programs such as the SCERTS model and DIR®/Floortime™.
 In an effort to fully support the whole child, Hanna designs individualized intervention approaches that utilize clients’ strengths and interests to build strong foundational communication skills.
 Since all communication occurs within social contexts, Hanna considers the many environments and activities where a client’s interactions may take place, and she develops goals that maximize generalized social communication success.
 Mindfulness activities, sensory-regulation opportunities, emotional-regulation supports, and metacognitive thinking strategies are frequently woven into therapy sessions to facilitate progress in all domains of communication.